stackchain/Clinical_Trial_Starter/README.md

 2. Create a Directory in your local drive

-3. Clone the file in the directory you created with "git clone (file you want to clone) "
+3. Clone the file in the directory you created with "git clone (file you want to forked)"

 4. Make sure you have node (if not go to https://nodejs.org/en/ and install)

-5. Make sure you have the following dependencies (install if not):
+5. Make sure you have the following dependencies (if not install via commands shown here):

         fs-extra, ganache-cli, mocha, web3 (npm install --save ganache-cli mocha fs-extra web3@1.0.0-beta.35)